 This offering has a 1:1 return.
-When we give because of our own emotion, guilt, or pride, it can cancel the return.
-Give in private and the Lord will reward you in public.
+When we give because of our own emotions, guilt, or pride, it can cancel the return.
+Give in private, and the Lord will reward you in public.

 Giving alms attracts God to the scene.
 It gives you an opportunity to be a part of God’s involvement and to see Him work.